 - For denials, lead with empathy, then policy, then the alternative — never policy first.

-- Keep the refund amount and timeline numerically explicit — “in 3-5 business days” beats “soon”.
+- Keep the refund amount and timeline numerically explicit — “in 3-5 business days” beats “soon.”

 - Track refund-reason codes in the helpdesk so quarterly reviews can spot policy friction points.

-- Build a refund-FAQ page on the site referenced from emails; reduces back-and-forth substantially.
+$200), have a human read every reply; AI is a drafter, not a closer. - Build a refund-FAQ page on the site referenced from emails; it cuts back-and-forth substantially.

 FAQ